Complete Quasi-Metrics for Hyperspaces, Continuous Valuations, and Previsions: The Case of Continuous Valuations

 The weak topology on $\Val_{\leq 1} X$ and on $\Val_1 X$ is defined as a special case of what it is on general spaces of previsions, through subbasic open sets $[h > a] = \{\nu \in \Val_{\leq 1} X \mid \int_{x \in X} h (x) d\nu > a\}$, $h \in \Lform X$, $a \in \Rp$.

 When $X, d$ is continuous Yoneda-complete, because of Theorem~\ref{thm:V:complete}, the assumptions of Proposition~\ref{prop:weak:dScott:a} are satisfied, so: \begin{fact} Let $X, d$ be a continuous Yoneda-complete quasi-metric space.
-We have the following inclusions of topologies on $\Val_{\leq 1} X$, resp.\ $\Val_1 X$, where $0 < a \leq a'$: \begin{quote} weak $\subseteq$ $\dKRH^a$-Scott $\subseteq$ $\dKRH^{a'}$-Scott $\subseteq$ $\dKRH$-Scott. \end{quote} \end{fact} We do not know whether the $\dKRH$-topology coincides with any of the other topologies coincide.
-We shall see that the other topologies are all equal, assuming $X, d$ algebraic.
+We have the following inclusions of topologies on $\Val_{\leq 1} X$, resp.\ $\Val_1 X$, where $0 < a \leq a'$: \begin{quote} weak $\subseteq$ $\dKRH^a$-Scott $\subseteq$ $\dKRH^{a'}$-Scott $\subseteq$ $\dKRH$-Scott. \end{quote} \end{fact} We will see that the $\dKRH$-Scott topology is in general strictly finer than the other topologies.
+We will also see that the other topologies are all equal, assuming $X, d$ algebraic.

 \begin{lem} Let $Y, \partial$ be a standard algebraic quasi-metric space, and $\mathcal B$ be a strong basis of $Y, \partial$.
 Fix also $\epsilon > 0$.
 Every $\partial$-Scott open subset of $Y$ is a union of open balls $B^\partial_{b, < r}$, where $b \in \mathcal B$ and $0 < r <\epsilon$. \end{lem} \proof Let $V$ be a $\partial$-Scott open subset of $Y$, and $y \in V$.
 Our task is to show that $y \in B^\partial_{b, <r} \subseteq V$ for some $b \in \mathcal B$ and $r > 0$ such that $r < \epsilon$.
 By definition of the $\partial$-Scott topology, $V$ is the intersection of the Scott-open subset $\widehat V$ of $\mathbf B (Y, \partial)$ with $Y$.
 Since $X, d$ is standard, $V_\epsilon$ is also Scott-open by Lemma~\ref{lemma:Veps}, and $V$ is also the intersection of $\widehat V \cap V_\epsilon$ with $Y$.
 We use Lemma~\ref{lemma:B:basis} and the fact that $(y, 0)$ is in $\widehat V \cap V_\epsilon$ to conclude that there is a $b \in \mathcal B$ and an $r \in \Rp$ such that $(b, r) \ll (y, 0)$ and $(b, r)$ is in $\widehat V \cap V_\epsilon$.
 Since $(b, r) \ll (y, 0)$, $\partial (b, y) < r$, which implies in particular that $r > 0$, and also that $y$ is in $B^\partial_{b, <r}$.
 Since $(b, r)$ is in $V_\epsilon$, $r < \epsilon$.
 Finally, $B^\partial_{b, <r}$ is included in $V$: for every $z \in B^\partial_{b, <r}$, $d (b, z) < r$, so $(b, r) \ll (z, 0)$, and that shows that $(z, 0)$ is in $\uuarrow (b, r) \subseteq \widehat V$.